Don’t Be Afraid of Losing Yourself In A Relationship: 7 Steps To Keep Your Independence (And Your Relationship)

 Set Healthy Boundaries

 All relationships require boundaries.
-Love does not mean that you can say or do anything to your partner.
-Respect comes with a boundary and learning to love another person respectfully is something that may not have been taught or shown to you in your family of origin.
+Love doesn’t mean that you can say or do anything to your partner.
+It doesn’t mean that your partner can treat you badly and get away with it.
+Respect comes with a boundary, and learning to love another person respectfully is something that may not have been taught or shown to you in your family of origin.

-Without boundaries, you are open to manipulation, abuse, and co-dependence.
+Without boundaries, you’re open to manipulation, abuse, and co-dependence.
 With boundaries, you can take responsibility for your triggers, learn to communicate respectfully, and become a master of your emotions.

 Respectful love has a boundary.
 The boundary creates the conditions for love to grow in a more trusting and nurturing way.